Coal News We love to talk!

 Edwin Yeo, Platts’ managing editor, coking coal, says: “In terms of recovery, most sources indicated that it would be important to tide through the next few years as the commodities market appears to be experiencing a downturn.
 Participants were hoping India could grow fast enough to fill the vacuum left by a slowing China, though they were also sceptical as to whether it will manage to raise steel production amid an onslaught of competitively priced Chinese exports.”

-- Nowhere near a power trip Read more
+- Another power window for Bangladesh Read more